wp-plugins/exchange-rate-table/readme.txt

 1. Short table for the Japanese Yen with codes
 2. Short table for the Dollar with countries
 3. Short table for the Euro with currency names
-4. Medium size table for the HK Dollar with countries
-5. Admin panel
+4. Admin panel
-6. Medium for the Euro with country names
+5. Medium for the Euro with country names
+6. Medium size table for the HK Dollar with countries

 == Changelog ==

+= 1.2 =
+* Released 14/06/2012
+* Flag images are now included in the plugin
+* Plugin makes one call to an external site for real time exchange rate data

 = 1.1 =
 * Released 11/06/2011